Edwinvilla72/Edwinvilla72/README.md

 # About Me:
-Hi, I'm Edwin 👨‍💻<br>🌱 Aspiring Software Engineer<br>⚡️ Computer Science student at the University of Central Florida<br>🧠 Passionate about building thoughtful, human-centered software<br>📊 Currently leading a fitness tracker project with RPG elements & leveling mechanics.<br>📱 Currently exploring full-stack web apps, iOS development, and interactive UI design<br>🔍 Always learning — from low-level concepts like bitwise logic and memory allocation to bringing ideas to life<br>🎯 Driven to create technology that feels intuitive, personal, and meaningful
+Hi, I'm Edwin 👨‍💻<br>
+🌱 AI Software Developer<br>
+⚡️ Computer Science student at the University of Central Florida<br>
+📊 Currently leading a fitness tracker project with RPG elements & leveling mechanics.<br>
+📱 Currently exploring full-stack web apps, iOS development, and interactive UI design<br>
+🎯 Driven to create technology that feels intuitive, personal, and meaningful<br>
+🙏 Force Push and Pray (not really but kinda)

 ## 🌐 Socials: